 Many travellers are unfamiliar with the concept of sustainable travel and responsible travel.
 At its simplest, responsible travel is simply visiting a place and then leaving it as you found it.
 We love sharing our country with others, and we believe its beauty should not be damaged by tourists who trek and explore its mountainous regions.

-Responsible travel means experiencing a place like a local: eating local foods, rather than foods that have been imported from overseas (often specifically for tourists) or taking your rubbish with you, rather than leaving it out on the mountain side where it could cause a hazard both for the environment and other travellers.
-It sounds like it could be hard work, but it is actually easier than you think to travel responsibly during your time in Nepal.
+Responsible travel means experiencing a place like a local.
+For example, eating local foods rather than foods imported from overseas (often specifically for tourists).
+And taking your rubbish with you, rather than leaving it out on the mountainside where it could cause a hazard both for the environment and other travellers.
+It sounds like it could be hard work, but it is easier than you think to travel responsibly during your time in Nepal.

 The first thing you can do is choose a tour company (such as our own), which is well known for responsible travel.
 We will do a lot of the hard work for you, such as offsetting your emissions and choosing the best local places to eat and drink, meaning that all you have to do is focus on enjoying your trek and having fun.
 For many adventurers, sampling the local produce and purchasing local handicrafts and other goods is the highlight of their trip, so this is one of the easiest ways to ensure your travel is sustainable!